dyalog-training/2024-SP3/README.md

 ## Pre-requisites

-- Dyalog v19.0 Unicode, any supported operating system.
+- Dyalog v18.2 Unicode (or later), any supported operating system.

 - Recommended: bring your own simple Win32 application to play with